Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Introduction

 In general, a backtracking search algorithm performs depth-first traverse of a search tree, and tries to find a solution by iteratively selecting a variable and applying certain branching strategy.
 The decision of which variable to select next is referred to as \emph{variable ordering}.
-It is well acknowledged that the choice of variable ordering has a critical impact on the efficiency of backtracking search algorithms \cite{gent1996empirical}.
-However, finding the optimal orderings, i.e. those minimize search effort (in terms of number of search nodes, total solving time, etc.), is at least as hard as solving the CSP \cite{liberatore2000complexity}.
-Therefore, current practice mainly relies on hand-crafted variable ordering heuristics obtained from the experience of human experts, such as \textsf{MinDom} \cite{haralick1980increasing}, \textsf{Dom/Ddeg} \cite{bessiere1996mac}, and impact-based heuristic \cite{refalo2004impact}.
+It is well acknowledged that the choice of variable ordering has a critical impact on the efficiency of backtracking search algorithms \citep{gent1996empirical}.
+However, finding the optimal ordering, i.e. the one results in a minimal-sized search tree, is at least as hard as solving the CSP \citep{liberatore2000complexity,rossi2006handbook}.
+Therefore, current practice mainly relies on hand-crafted variable ordering heuristics obtained from the experience of human experts, such as \textsf{MinDom} \citep{haralick1980increasing}, \textsf{Dom/Ddeg} \citep{bessiere1996mac}, and impact-based heuristic \citep{refalo2004impact}.
 Though they are easy to use and widely adopted, they do not have any formal guarantees on the optimality.
-In addition, they are designed for solving any CSP instance without considering the domain-specific features, which can be exploited to achieve much better efficiency.
-However, incorporating these additional features requires substantial experience and deep domain knowledge, which are hard to obtain in reality \cite{VANBEEK200685}.
+In addition, they are designed for solving any CSP instance without considering the problem-specific structures, which can be exploited to achieve much better efficiency.
+However, incorporating these additional features requires substantial experience and deep domain knowledge, which are hard to obtain in reality \citep{rossi2006handbook}.

-Recently, Deep Neural Networks (DNNs) have been shown to be promising in learning algorithms for solving NP-hard problems, such as Traveling Salesman Problem (TSP), Propositional Satisfiability Problem (SAT), and Capacitated Vehicle Routing Problem (CVRP) \cite{vinyals2015pointer,bello2016neural,nazari2018reinforcement,kool2018attention,wu2019learning,xin2020step,khalil2017learning,li2018combinatorial,selsam2018learning,amizadeh2018learning}.
-The effectiveness comes from the fact that given a class of problem instances (e.g. drawn from a distribution), DNN can be trained to discover useful patterns that may not be known or hard to be specified by human experts, through supervised or reinforcement learning (RL).